ibm-cloud-docs/assistant/deploy-slack.md

 After you configure a dialog skill and add it to an assistant, you can integrate the assistant with Slack.

+When integrated, depending on the events that you configure the assistant to support, your assistant can respond to questions that are asked in direct messages or in channels where the assistant is directly mentioned.

+## Adding the Slack integration
+{: #deploy-slack-task}

 1. From the Assistants tab, click to open the assistant tile that you want to deploy.

 1. From the Integrations section, click **Add integration**.